mepatterson/her-advanced/README.md

 ### Parsing JSON data

-By default, Her handles JSON data.
+By default, HerAdvanced handles JSON data.
 It expects the resource/collection data to be returned at the first level.

 ```javascript
 // The response of GET /users/1